 What is Geometry?
+Origins of Geometry

-What is Geometry?
 Even though geometry is a subject area originated from the mathematics studies, it is undoubtedly one of the most fundamental areas of research serving to solve everyday problems of humanity and explain the way our world works.

-Geometry is a subject area that is concerned with sizes, shapes, positions angles and dimensions of things.
 Thus, we can find geometry in every corner of our lives.
 In fact, the rise of geometry starts with philosophers and thinkers observing the nature and things around them.
 One of the most fascinating and deep-rooted practices of the world.
 If you think that geometry is just a challenging topic at school you might want to dive into its rich history.

 This elegant practice originates from the concerns of everyday life and has a long past starting from 3100 BCE in Egypt and Mesopotamia.